“I’ve invested too much to quit now.”

 - Concierge MVP — offer a human-operated service to gather user feedback.

-Although these methods don’t offer the same level of validation as a real feature, they let you gather useful insights for a fraction of the cost.
-The less you have put in, the easier it is to change direction.
+Although these methods don’t offer the same level of confidence as an A/B test or a full feature release, they do let you gather useful insights for a fraction of the cost.
+Remember, the less you have invested, the easier it is to change directions.

-You can’t expect your team to master a wide array of idea validation methods overnight, so be sure to dedicate time toward training in parallel.
+You can’t expect your team to master a wide array of idea validation methods overnight, so make sure to dedicate some time toward training in parallel.

-Giving up feels terrible, even if it’s indeed the right decision.
-The only way to mitigate this damage to team morale is to foster a good product culture.
+Giving up feels terrible, even if it’s the right move to make.
+The only way to mitigate this blow to team morale is to foster a good product culture.

-Make sure your team understands that product management is about creating value, not shipping features.
-Instead of viewing an unsuccessful feature as time lost, view it as valuable learning (and not in a “pity” way).
+Help your team understand that building a product is about creating value, not shipping features.
+Instead of focusing on the time lost, focus on the lesson learned (and not in a “pity” way).

 It’s not always easy to determine whether a feature didn’t work because it was a bad idea or because you didn’t invest enough.
 In the second scenario, giving up too early will, in fact, throw your valuable work down the drain.

-Although there isn’t a hard-and-fast rule, here are two factors you can consider to determine which is the case.
+Although there isn’t any hard-and-fast rule, here are two factors you can look at to determine which is the case:

 - Expected rate of return — Not every initiative will generate returns at the same rate.
-For example, it might take only a month to see the impact of an onboarding flow revamp, but it will take years for a new developer platform to gain traction.
+For example, it might take only two weeks to see the impact of a new onboarding flow, but it might take years for a developer platform to gain meaningful traction.

-- Degree of the shortfall — How far is the result from your definition of success?
+- Target vs actual — How far is the result from your definition of success?
 Was the bar set too high?
-Are there any signals that validate your hypothesis?
+Are there any signals that partially validate your hypothesis?

-In many situations, a correct answer does not exist.
+In many situations, a definite answer does not exist.

 Sometimes you win by cutting losses ruthlessly.
-Other times, you win by persevering in a vision despite not seeing early results.
-The point is to be aware of this fallacy so that you can make the most deliberate decision in each unique context.
+Other times, you win by doubling down on a strategy despite not seeing early results.
+The point is to be aware of the sunk cost fallacy so that you can make the most deliberate decision in each unique context.